MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 Now, only one object is instantiated&mdash;the array object itself.
 The **Point** elements are stored in line inside the array; a memory arrangement that processor caches are able to use to powerful effect.

-Structs implemented as part of Windows itself are not altered once introduced.
+Changing a struct is a binary breaking change.
+Therefore, structs implemented as part of Windows itself are not altered once introduced.

 ### Interfaces
 An *interface* defines a contract that can be implemented by